-Apple's Single App Mode (SAM) locks down Supervised iOS devices or to a single application, in order to be deployed for a specific purpose.
+Apple's Single App Mode (SAM) is a lockdown mechanism on Supervised iOS devices that enables the device to run only a single application, in order to be deployed for a specific purpose.
 Besides restricting the device usage to a single app, Single App Mode (or Single App Lock) allows restrictions on the device hardware such as the Volume and Sleep/Wake buttons.
 Shortcuts to features like Touch, Motion, and many others can also be controlled.
 It is a common method for deploying iPhones and iPads as self-serve kiosks and as point-of-sale (POS) terminals.
 Although similar to Apple's Guided Access, Single App Mode is more beneficial as it provides a true kiosk environment.

 Single App Mode is a payload available on Apple Configurator that is used to fully lock down a device to a single app and manage specific device features.
 It is a better option than Guided Access as it provides a more secure kiosk environment.
 When Single App Mode is set up on a device, restrictions can be applied to the device buttons to prevent users from resetting it.
 On device reboot, Single App Mode will relaunch the configured app and remain locked.
 Although it is more advanced and intended for corporate usage, deploying Single App Mode requires a Mac machine and iOS device Supervision.
 Each time an iOS device is to be configured with a single app, it has to be physically connected to the Mac via a USB.
 Removing Single App Mode from the device follows the same process.
 When there are multiple devices to be deployed, it becomes a cumbersome and time-consuming task.

 Alternatively, Single App Mode can be deployed using a mobile device management solution.